RafaelLimaReis/desafio1Codelandia/README.md

-# Card Component Solution - Frontend Mentor
+# Desafio 1 - Comunidade Codelândia

 <!-- This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.  -->